StubGenPro

 Which currency and language does the Philippines paystub use?

 The Philippines template renders in Pilipinas using PHP (₱) and the MM/DD/YYYY date format.
-Currency amounts are formatted with the en-PH locale, so thousand and decimal separators match local convention.
+Amounts follow the en-PH locale, so thousand and decimal separators match local convention.

 Which pay frequencies are supported for Philippines?